hellgate75/selenium2easytest/README.md

 To compile the maven project run on the root of the main maven project :

-`mvn -U -up install clean test javadoc:jar`
+`mvn -U install clean test javadoc:jar`

 To make a dry compile of the maven project without tests run on the root of the main maven project :

-`mvn -U -up install clean javadoc:jar -Dmaven.test.skip=true`
+`mvn -U install clean javadoc:jar -Dmaven.test.skip=true`

 To generate the stand-alone JAVADOC run on the root of the main maven project :